Here's What Could Be Ahead In The Russia Investigations In 2019

 And, if not, will Manafort's sentencing hearing include new details about the core question that special counsel Robert Mueller's office is investigating: Did Trump's campaign conspire with the Russians who attacked the 2016 presidential election?

-Trump's former national security adviser, Michael Flynn, was scheduled to be sentenced in December, but a federal judge in that case instead delayed the decision.
+Trump's former national security adviser, Michael Flynn, was scheduled to be sentenced in December, but a federal judge in that case delayed the decision.

 Now Flynn has no date scheduled for his sentencing.
 Instead, he and the government have been ordered to give Judge Emmet Sullivan a status update in March.

-This means Flynn may give even more cooperation to the Justice Department beyond the more than 60 hours of meetings and other materials he's provided so far.
+This means Flynn may give even more cooperation to the Justice Department beyond the more than 60 hours of meetings and other materials he has provided so far.

 In fact, he could appear as a witness for the prosecution in a case the government is making against two of Flynn's former business partners, who have been charged in a scheme to smear an enemy of the Turkish government.